You are here

 Thomas Mann Randolph

 Thomas Mann Randolph (1768-1828) shared close ties with the Jefferson family.
-Randolph's father, also named Thomas Mann Randolph (1741-1793), was Thomas Jefferson's second cousin, and Jefferson and Thomas Mann Randolph the elder spent a significant part of their childhoods together at Tuckahoe after the latter's father died in 1745.
+Randolph's father, also named Thomas Mann Randolph (1741-1793), was Thomas Jefferson's second cousin, and Jefferson and the elder Thomas Mann Randolph spent a significant part of their childhoods together at Tuckahoe after the latter's father died in 1745.

 While in office, Randolph supported Jefferson's policies, but he became estranged from his father-in-law and his own family after returning from service as a colonel in the War of 1812.
-His financial and personal affairs continued to deteriorate but he eventually reconciled with his wife and children, all of whom had moved permanently to Monticello upon Jefferson's retirement in 1809.
+Randolph's financial and personal affairs continued to deteriorate but he eventually reconciled with his wife and children, all of whom had moved permanently to Monticello upon Jefferson's retirement in 1809.
 Randolph died at Monticello and was buried in the family cemetery.